 The UCR "Highlanders" athletics teams participate in many intercollegiate sports, including:

 UCR students have much to enjoy in the Inland Southern California region in and around Riverside ("R'side").
 There are many restaurants for fine dining, shopping venues, theatres and concert houses, museums and art galleries, parks and outdoor recreation areas, and more.
 Many theme parks and Southern California attractions are within easy driving distance of the UCR campus.

 Admission Requirements & Details

 The admissions information below may provide a better idea of the candidates UCR accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into UCR.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted

 - Dual Credits